tawafmesar/FADA-App/README.md

 > The backend uses `src/backend/env.php` to load this `.env` file.
 PHPMailer is bundled under `src/backend/includes/`.

+4. Ensure filesystem permissions:

-4. Ensure the PHP server can write to `upload/` if present (for images), and that `connect.php` has correct permissions.
+   * Ensure the PHP server can write to `upload/` if present (for images).
+   * Make sure `connect.php` (and other config files) have the correct permissions for your environment (not world-writable; readable by the web server user).

 5. Test an endpoint with `curl` or Postman.
 For example (adjust `SERVER_URL` to your installation):